imloonatik/uo-sagas-assistant-scripts/safe_lumberjack/README.md

 ## 📋 Overview

-Safe Lumberjack is a Razor Enhanced macro designed for the UO Sagas shard.
+Safe Lumberjack is a custom script designed for the UO Sagas shard.
 It automates the lumberjacking process while handling targeting, weight management, and tool usage intelligently and safely.

 ---